"NO DOGS WERE HARMED DURING THE FILMING OF THIS EPISODE. THE CAT GOT SICK AND SOMEBODY SHOT A DUCK BUT THAT'S ABOUT IT."

 Parodies of the message have become a common Credits Gag

-, often citing some other group who were not harmed, or making specific exceptions to the rule.
+, often citing some other group who were not harmed (commonly whatever fictional creatures are featured in the movie), or making specific exceptions to the rule.
 It's also common to state that while the animals may not have been killed, they did receive some minor injuries, or to stress that while no animals were killed or injured, humans on the other hand...

 Note that the phrase refers to animals specifically in the colloquial "non-sapient beings" sense.
 "No human beings were harmed in the making of this film" is a phrase you will never see outside of this sentence. note